 Each registered share entitles the holder to one vote at the shareholders’ meetings.
 Special rules according to Article 6 of the Articles of Association apply to nominees who fail to disclose the identity of the persons they represent and whose shareholding exceeds 2 %. www.clariant.com/en/Company/Corporate-Governance/Articles-of-Association

 The periods during which information and data is prepared for publication (»Closed Periods« or »General Blackout Periods«) will be determined and expressly notified to all insiders each year.
 The Closed Periods cover the following periods:

 - Before publication of the half-year and the full-year results;

 - The periods shortly before the disclosure to the markets of inside information related to the Clariant business.

 Upon receiving such inside information, the primary insiders (which include members of the Board of Directors, the Executive Management, and employees having access to inside information, e.g., in the accounting, finance, investor relations, and law departments) are entered in a register, and the register generates an »Insider Trading message« to these insiders.
-It is particularly stated that no transactions in Clariant securities shall be made during Closed Periods, and it is further made clear that the trading prohibition and the obligation of confidentiality will be in effect, irrespective of whether or not the publication of the inside information concerned is likely to have a significant effect on value of Clariant securities.
-Noncompliance may not only entail disciplinary measures, but also result in criminal charges.
+It is particularly stated that no transactions in Clariant securities shall be made during Closed Periods, and it is further made clear that the trading prohibition and the obligation of confidentiality will be in effect, irrespective of whether or not the publication of the inside information concerned is likely to have a significant effect on the value of Clariant securities.
+Noncompliance may not only entail disciplinary measures but also result in criminal charges.